Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/README.md

 # RobloxAPI

-A MediaWiki extension which provides easy access to the Roblox API via a parser function.
+A MediaWiki extension which provides easy access to the Roblox API via parser functions.

 > [!WARNING]
 > This extension is not production-ready yet.